 Literature discusses the role of colonial heritage as having a relationship with the legal culture that is adopted by a state.
 This legal culture, as discussed earlier concerning the quality of the judicial system, has an influence on a state’s openness to corruptive behavior by political and bureaucratic actors.
 Certain colonies or mandates can have a common judicial system.
 But this is not always the case.
 For example the former British colonies, Jordan; Egypt; Iraq; Kuwait; Malta; and Mauritius do not all have the same law system.
 Nevertheless, there are also certain states which have never been British Colonies, but have common judicial systems.
 Like (parts of) Thailand; Western Samoa; Liberia; and Namibia (Treisman, 2000, p.
 403).

 Without disregarding that countries with or without a colonial heritage differ in adopting common judicial systems, the assumption is that colonial past has a significant effect on the level of corruption.
 The colonial legacy includes public institutions and customs of the rule of law and control, but also a particular character of society, meaning citizens.
+This means that the colonial heritage influences politicians, bureaucrats, and citizens to have an increased feeling of responsibility towards the rule of law and controlling deviant behavior.
 This legacy is left behind by the imposing masters that ruled in the colonial period (Gurgur and Shah, 2005, p.
 18).

 More specifically I follow the ideas of Treisman (2000), which argues that former British colonies (or the UK) show lower levels of corruption.
 Namely, because the British heritage has left behind a specific ‘judicial culture’.
 This culture of law influences the organization and enforcement of the judicial system.
 These conclusions were made on observations in both older and recent (African and Asian) British colonies and mandates (Treisman, 2000, p.
 439-440; Serra, 2006, p.
 247).